 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of Bright Advantage Plus (HMO), however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
-Under certain limited circumstances we will transfer ownership of the DME item to you.
-Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.
+As a member of Bright Advantage Plus (HMO), however, you will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
+Even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan, you will not acquire ownership no matter how many copayments you make for the item while a member of our plan.